marcus-alicia/iRedAdmin-Pro-SQL/README.md

 ### ... aND thE nEw EulA

 Wrong again.
 In no way am I ever being told to agree to it.
 Furthermore, the EULA does not change the past.
 This is a modified, open-sourced copy of the product during a time where it was fine.
 Now, the new EULA would *in theory* break this for me. **HOWEVER**, I dont have to agree to it to download the update, I dont have to agree to it to install the update, and I am not asked to agree to it before usage.
 In fact, if git wouldnt have told me, I wouldnt even know.
 That being said, the EULA might as well not exist.
 At least thats its current legal status.
 This piss-poor "pweeease reawd" in the readme that nobody reads, doesnt help either.
 It asks you to read it, but never to accept or understand?
-Gosh, the legalese of some people is down atrociously bad
+Gosh, the legalese of some people is down atrociously bad<br><br>

 -----